 This video will guide you to choose the best suitable monitor speaker for your studio.

 This method requires the monitors available on your hand.
-You have to buy them according to room size table shown in the above video.
+You have to buy them according to the room size table shown in the above video.

 I know buying studio monitors is an expansive idea.
 Alternatively, you could borrow these monitors for the testing purpose from any of your friends or in your circle who is recordist if he owns the monitors.

 The best hack is to first watch the above video as well as read some other references and choose ideal monitors according to your room size.
-When you have a list of monitors according to your room size, you can either buy one of them or borrow for testing purpose.
+When you have a list of monitors according to your room size, you can either buy one of them or borrow for testing purposes.

 If your room is neither poorly acoustic treated nor heavily treated, there is 90% chance that the monitors which you chose according to room size suit your studio.